nonlinear-labs-dev/midibridge/doc/README.txt

   - send to MIDI Bridge

-If the firmware update was successful, the MIDI Bridge will show that by both LEDs blinking fast in bright green color for 5 seconds, then it will reset itself and show the If not, try again the full cycle (note: try using also the other port of the MIDI bridge).
+If the firmware update was successful, the MIDI Bridge will show that by both LEDs blinking fast in bright green color for 5 seconds, then it will reset itself and show the new firmware Version with the corrsponding blink code.

-4. Fully disconnect the MIDI Bridge and reconnect.
+If not, try again the full cycle (note: try using also the other port of the MIDI bridge).

-5. Optional Firmware Version Check:
+4. Optional Firmware Version Check:
 - Software like "MIDI Tools" must be restarted and then will show the new firmware version in the setup screen.
 - on Linux, use "usb-devices | grep -C 6 -i nonlinear"

-6. Unique Device ID:
+5. Unique Device ID:
 Sadly, Windows is not capable to show the Unique Device ID correctly which is part of the device name, neither in the Device Manager nor anywhere else, including MIDI applications.
 This basically defeats the purpose of the Unique Device ID, telling several apart several attached MIDI Bridges.